-It is the all-time famous trekking destinations in the world.
-People plan to travel the place even in February because of the charisma of the majestic Mt.
+It is the all-time famous trekking destination in the world.
+People plan to travel to the place even in February because of the charisma of the majestic Mt.
 Everest.

-In this trek, you will walk through forests of Pines, Dudh Koshi river on your sideways.
+In this trek, you will walk through the forests of Pines, and the Dudh Koshi River on your sideways.
 Several monasteries and chortens, and local Sherpa habitations along the route.
-Sagarmatha National Park is not to miss place during the trek.
+Sagarmatha National Park is not to be during the trek.

-Also, you tour to Tengboche Monastery, Khumbu Glacier, Gokyo lake.
+Also, you tour Tengboche Monastery, Khumbu Glacier, and Gokyo Lake.
 Kala Patthar and Everest Base Camp are notable spots.

 Annapurna Circuit Trek

-You can walk past the hidden mountain villages, lush forests of Rhododendron.
+You can walk past the hidden mountain villages and lush forests of Rhododendron.
 Also spectacular mountain peaks all the way.
 Along the route, you will meet hospitable and welcoming locals in the neighboring villages.

-The clear sky, serene surrounding, and a captivating mountain peaks!
+The clear sky, serene surroundings, and captivating mountain peaks!
 What else do you want in your life?

-The nights can be a bit sizzling but you can overcome with enough preparations.
+The nights can be a bit sizzling but you can overcome it with enough preparation.
 If you allow, we like to plan a lifetime adventure for you.

 Langtang Valley trek

-Gosai Kunda, Vairab Kunda, Saraswati Kunda blanketed in heavy snow adds beauty.
-You will visit Kyanjin Gompa- a lively place of Tibet influenced Buddhist culture.
+Gosai Kunda, Vairab Kunda, and Saraswati Kunda blanketed in heavy snow add beauty.
+You will visit Kyanjin Gompa- a lively place of Tibet-influenced Buddhist culture.

 The place has plenty of flora and fauna all year round.
-And few medicinal herbs too.
+And a few medicinal herbs too.

 Mardi Himal Trek

-It is one of the short (around 6-7 days) and breathtaking trip in Annapurna region of Nepal.
-It is less known treks among tourists.
-The trails are much peaceful.
-The trek extends the up-to-the height of 4200 meters.
-The foothills of Mardi Himal Base Camp and Machhapuchhre (Fishtail mountain).
-The route passes through the winding remote trails.
-Also, you will observe the typical Gurung settlements of Annapurna region.
+It is one of the short (around 6-7 days) and breathtaking trips in the Annapurna region of Nepal.
+It is a less-known trek among tourists.
+The trails are much more peaceful.
+The trek extends a height of 4200 meters.
+The foothills of Mardi Himal Base Camp and Machhapuchhre (Fishtail Mountain).
+The route passes through winding remote trails.
+Also, you will observe the typical Gurung settlements of the Annapurna region.

 During this time, the crisp weather offers you the most scenic views of the surrounding landscapes.
 Majestic mountains.
-The snow-covered Mardi Himal, Annapurna south, and Machhapuchhre is much clearer.
+The snow-covered Mardi Himal, Annapurna South, and Machhapuchhre are much clearer.

-There are many tea houses and lodges at your services in that remote terrain.
+There are many tea houses and lodges at your service in that remote terrain.
 They are cheap and peaceful during this time.

 Ghorepani Poon Hill Trek

-It is the short and low elevation treks in Annapurna region which is easier and suitable for all ages.
+It is the short and low-elevation treks in the Annapurna region which is easier and suitable for all ages.
 The greatest elevation of the trek is 3,210 meters (no risk of altitude sickness).
 It is popular for its alluring sunrise/sunset view.
 Exotic trek routes, and spectacular mountain views.

 The trek starts from Nayapul- an hour’s ride from Pokhara. and ends at the Poon hill a vantage point of Annapurna and Dhaulagiri ranges.
 On returning, you can either walk the same route.
 Or you can walk to Ghandruk village to end the trek at Dhampus Phedi.

 The trek route passes through typical ethnic villages- of Gurungs and Magars.
-Along the route, you will pass through gorges between the high Alpine hills and forests of rhododendron.
+Along the route, you will pass through gorges between the high Alpine hills and forests of rhododendrons.

-It is one of the popular, easy and short- 3 day treks around the Kathmandu Valley.
-Also called as Kathmandu Rim Valley Trek you can feel real peace away from the hustles of the city.
+It is one of the popular, easy, and short- 3-day treks around the Kathmandu Valley.
+Also called Kathmandu Rim Valley Trek you can feel real peace away from the hustles of the city.
 The trial is one of the most exotic routes around the valley.
 It passes through cool shades of dense hardwood forest.

 The trek starts from Sundarijal.
 Proceeds through the serpentine alleys inside the dense forest.
-The trial is a cool, passing through many waterfalls, rivulets, and Bagmati river.
-En route you see dispersed Tamang settlements, gorgeous Himalayan views, extensive pastures.
+The trial is cool, passing through many waterfalls, rivulets, and the Bagmati River.
+En route, you see dispersed Tamang settlements, gorgeous Himalayan views, and extensive pastures.

-Chisapani and Nagarkot offer an ethereal sunrise and sunsets.
+Chisapani and Nagarkot offer an ethereal sunrise and sunset.
 Picturesque views of the countryside.
 Since February is the dry season the trail is dry and covered with tree leaves.
-You need not fear of leeches and earthworms.
+You need not fear leeches and earthworms.

 Short treks around Kathmandu

-There are many short treks around Kathmandu valley.
+There are many short treks around Kathmandu Valley.
 You can enjoy the nature and rural countryside not far from the city.
-These treks range from an hour’s trek to 4-5 hours trek depending on your time and health condition.
+These treks range from an hour’s trek to a 4-5 hours trek depending on your time and health condition.

-You can walk in the meadows drenched in dew drops in early mornings.
+You can walk in the meadows drenched in dew drops in the early mornings.
 While the days are warmer and moderate, it’s fun walking in tree shades.
-In these short treks, you get an opportunity of spectacular mountain views.
+In these short treks, you get an opportunity for spectacular mountain views.

-- Always pack and carry relevant trekking gears
+- Always pack and carry relevant trekking gear